jacoby/jacoby.github.io/_posts/2019-12-10-words-and-dates-which-is-more-fun.markdown

 Come to think of it, listing all the most-valuable found words, not just one, might've been a thing.

 Anyway, this one is has been quite enjoyable.
+I think it's clear, from lines of blog text alone, I found the word challenge more fun than the date challenge, but both were great.

 #### If you have any questions or comments, I would be glad to hear it.
 Ask me on [Twitter](https://twitter.com/jacobydave) or [make an issue on my blog repo](https://github.com/jacoby/jacoby.github.io).